3D Generalist with 4 years of professional experience in asset creation and animation in the field of VFX, gaming and architectural visualization.

-He is IT expert, with 21 years of experience in installing and supporting technology systems.
+He is IT expert with over 5 years of professional experience in installing and supporting technology systems

 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.